 Determining Water Hardness

 The first step is to determine the hardness of your water.
-This is typically measured in grains per gallon (GPG).
+This is typically measured in Grains per Gallon (GPG).
 You can find this information by contacting your local water utility or purchasing a water hardness test kit.

 The national average for water hardness is around 10-12 GPG, but some areas may have very hard water with levels as high as 20 GPG or more.

-Calculating Capacity
+Calculating System Capacity

-Calculating Salt Usage
+Calculating Water Usage

 Types of Water Softener Salt